 Join your Blue Water Ventures naturalist on a night hike to view the eerie eye glow of nocturnal animals that live in the jungly terrain.
 Overnight Black Orchid Resort.

-Exploring one of nine underground caves, Caves Branch River
+Exploring underground caves, Caves Branch River

 After breakfast, we will travel a short distance to the Community Baboon Sanctuary, a locally supported conservation project that serves to protect Black Howler Monkeys and their habitat which has been greatly diminished.
 Walking through the forest with local guides, we will learn about the life cycle and unique adaptations of black howler monkeys, as well as the medicinal uses of the jungle flora.
 Our day may include observing a cultural presentation by the ethnic group known as the Creole who live in the Bermudian Landing Village near the Sanctuary.

 In the afternoon, we will continue our travels to the village of Hopkins, on the shores of the Caribbean Sea.
 Hopkins is home to an ethnic group in Belize known as the Garifuna.
 The Garifuna culture is a fascinating blend of West African traditions and those of the Carib Indians who migrated into the Caribbean from the Orinoco Basin of Venezuela.
 Our hosts are members of Sandy Beach Women’s Cooperative who established a small seaside resort providing traditional Garifuna meals.
 The women of the cooperative are delightful!
+Tonight we’ll enjoy a cultural presentation by the Hopkins Youth Group.

 Dancing with the Garifuna Children of Hopkins Village